hastingsmulu/login-app/README.md

+# sign in demo app
-# A secure, user-friendly, and effective login app
+A secure, user-friendly, and effective login app using object oriented programming technique.

+# Key features:
 1. User Interface (UI)
 Design:
 Clean and Intuitive: The login page is visually appealing and easy to navigate.